BigDataWUR/AgML-CY-Bench/data_preparation/DATA-SOURCES-SELECTION.md

 ### Contact
 Pratishtha Poudel, Michele Meroni

-### Crop yield
+## Crop yield DE
-We selected data from [crop_statistics_DE] for crop (Grain Maize and Wheat) yield.
-Another choice is [crop_statistics_EU]. crop_statistics_DE is a better choice because of the below mentioned reasons:
+We selected data from [Duden et al. (2023)](crop_statistics_DE/README.md) for crop (Grain Maize and Wheat) yield.
+Another choice is [EU-EUROSTAT](crop_statistics_EU). crop_statistics_DE is a better choice because of the below mentioned reasons:
-- crop_statistics_DE data source for both crops have a longer and harmonized time series (spanning from 1979-2021) available as opposed to dataset from crop_statistics_EU (which is available from 1999-2020).
+- Duden et al. (2023) data source for both crops have a longer and harmonized time series (spanning from 1979-2021) available as opposed to dataset from crop_statistics_EU (which is available from 1999-2020).
-- For Grain Maize, we have more number of administrative units (= 138), meaning more spatial coverage , compared to the one from crop_statistics_EU which is 12.
-Whereas,in case of Wheat, the max. admin units in is 376, comapred to 335 in crop_statistics_EU.
+- For Grain Maize, Duden et al. (2023) has data at NUTS level 3 (administrative units = 138), compared to the one from EU-EUROSTAT which is at NUTS level 1.
+- Data for DE from EU-EUROSTAT also does not meet some consistency checks done by Ronchetti et al. (2024), e.g. yield = production/area.

 ### Contact
 Rahel Laudien

+### References
+Duden, C., Nacke, C. & Offermann, F. Crop yields and area in Germany from 1979 to 2021 at a harmonized district-level.
+OpenAgrar https://doi.org/10.3220/DATA20231117103252-0 (2023).

+Ronchetti, G., Nisini Scacchiafichi, L., Seguini, L., Cerrani, I., and van der Velde, M.: Harmonized European Union subnational crop statistics can reveal climate impacts and crop cultivation shifts, Earth Syst.
+Sci.
+Data, 16, 1623–1649, https://doi.org/10.5194/essd-16-1623-2024, 2024.

+## Crop yield ML
+TODO: Justification for ML data from ICRISAT vs FEWSNET.

+### Contact
+Janet Mutuku, Celeste Tchampi, PCS Traore